unifyai/orchestra/docs/home/home.rst

 -----------------------------

 We are excited to hear from you!
-Whether this is about something that you would do differently, or about a feature that you think would be useful to include, please let us know either through `our discord community <https://discord.com/invite/sXyFF8tDtm>`_ or send an email to
+Whether this is about something that you would do differently, or about a feature that you think would be useful to include, please let us know either through `our Discord community <https://discord.com/invite/sXyFF8tDtm>`_ or send an email to
 :code:`modelhub@unify.ai`, we'll be more than happy to look into it.